More About Us:

 We live on top of this hill with stunning views of Mt.
-Roland and a bit of Cradle Mountain, Mount Emmet and Pelion West in the far distance.
+Roland and Cradle Mountain, Mount Emmett and Pelion West in the far distance.

 We also look at Black Bluff, which means that we pay for our views with frequent buffetings from pretty mean Southwesterlies and Southerlies

-that take a runup from South America via the Antarctic and over Black Bluff.....
+that take a runup from South America via the Antarctic and over Black Bluff...

 My main interests in the garden are edible plants and trees and my obsession for about 30 years have been my saffron crocuses (which I call my babies).

 I eventually realised that I had them growing in the wrong position, because they hardly had any flowers for years.
 After I shifted them to the sunniest position

-I lost quite a few bulbs and another year when I dug them up and stored them out of the ground in an open sided shed exposed to wind

-for about 3 months while they
+I lost quite a few bulbs and another year when I dug them up and stored them out of the ground (exposed to wind in wire trays) for about 3 months while they

 were dormant they sulked and didn't flower that year.